 About Barbara Coe

-Named to the OC Weekly's "Bob Dornan Scary Orange County Hall of Fame" in 2011, Barbara Coe is known for her diatribes against Mexican “savages” and her wild conspiracy theories, including what she describes as a secret Mexican plan to “reconquer” the American Southwest and a shadowy “New World Order” being imposed on America by “globalists.”
-She is the founder and leader of the California Coalition for Immigration Reform (CCIR) and a self-described member of the Council of Conservative Citizens (CCC) — a white supremacist group that has described black people as a “retrograde species of humanity.”
+Named to the OC Weekly's "Bob Dornan Scary Orange County Hall of Fame" in 2011, Barbara Coe was known for her diatribes against Mexican “savages” and her wild conspiracy theories, including what she describes as a secret Mexican plan to “reconquer” the American Southwest and a shadowy “New World Order” being imposed on America by “globalists.”
+She was the founder and leader of the California Coalition for Immigration Reform (CCIR) (now known as the National Coalition for Immigration Reform) and a self-described member of the Council of Conservative Citizens (CCC) — a white supremacist group that has described black people as a “retrograde species of humanity.”

 In Her Own Words

 “Liberals, self-serving politicians and cheap labor advocates have made a mockery of these laws.
 They have not only allowed MILLIONS of ILLEGAL ALIENS to jeopardize our very way of life, but defend their ‘right’ to do so!
 Statistics repeatedly prove that ILLEGAL ALIENS, first committing a criminal act by violating our borders and then bringing their values and culture to our midst, are major contributors to our mounting financial burdens as well as moral and social decay.”

 —“Our Credo,” California Coalition for Immigration Reform website, undated